Eulanda/EulandaConnect/docs/functions/Import-TieredPrices.md

 ```

 ### -priceList
 The name of the price list into which the scale prices are to be imported.
-The price list can be specified with either -priceList or -priceListId.
+The price list can be specified with either `-priceList` or `-priceListId`.

 ```yaml
 Type: String